SolarLune/tetra3d/readme.md

 - [x] -- Ambient lights
 - [x] -- Light Volumes
     - [ ] -- Ability to project images to Light Volumes?
     - [ ] -- Layers?
-That way you can, say, toggle a shadow cast by a single specifically
+That way you can, say, toggle a shadow cast by a layer specifically
 - [x] -- Point lights
 - [x] -- Directional lights
 - [x] -- Cube lights